Lochzin/Sprite-Render-Tool-Wiki/docs/en/Cameras.md

 > **Important**: the **Pivot Object** must be set in the **Light Pivot** section; otherwise the operator will cancel with an error.

+### Automatic Detection Limitations

+**Detect Cameras** attempts to find the ideal light pivot rotation for each camera angle, but this **only works correctly for horizontal angles** (like in boomer shooter first-person games, where cameras are all on the same horizontal plane around the character).

+For renders that need to be done at **different angles** (from above, diagonally, or in multiple planes), you will need to **manually adjust** the pivot rotation angle (`Light Rotation`) for each camera after using Detect Cameras.

+> **Note**: A visual debug tool will be added in the future to help visualize and adjust these pivot rotation angles.

 ---

 ## Light Pivot and Light Rotation